MaralKay/pizza-service/README.md

 ## Test

-There is currently one test, which tests the order placement submission.

-To run the test run the command `python manage.py test orders` .
+To run the tests run the command `python manage.py test orders` .

-If the form is submitted successfully for order creation, the test is also successful.
+The tests call the API views in reverse.